-Marzipan is very versatile and underused because most people don't know the many uses of Marzipan.
-Made with almonds this delicious sweet paste is candy on its own but also used as an ingredient in many different ways.
-In this Marzipan 101 - I share with you the basic & more.
+Marzipan is very versatile and underused because most people don't know the many ways to use marzipan.
+Made with almonds, this delicious sweet paste is candy on its own but also used as an ingredient in many different ways.

 I really enjoy marzipan and it's because I've been around Marzipan since a kid.
 My mom and god-mom made it in buckets.
 She would make small cute fruits with it and sells them as Marzipan Sweet during Christmas.
 I remember she'd have to pay for extra help during Christmas time just so she could complete her orders in time.